 5. St. Andrew was not Scottish

 The patron saint was born in Bethsaida, in Galilee, which is now Israel.
 His remains were moved 300 years after his death to Constantinople, now Istanbul, by the Emperor Constantine.
-While he was generally revered Scotland from around 1,000 AD, he didn’t become its official patron saint until the signing of the Declaration of Arbroath in 1320.
+While he was generally revered in Scotland from around 1,000 AD, he didn’t become its official patron saint.
+This happened until the signing of the Declaration of Arbroath in 1320.